-No. Photograph inHerit Place Name Street Name Significance cat BOBALONG 1 2537 12318 12313 SITE Bobalong Hall & Sports ground Crosby & Pindellup Roads Significance The site of the Bobalong Hall & Sports ground is of historical significance in recognising the Bobalong community's gathering place for recreation and socialising, an important part of country lives in that is no longer practiced.
+No. Photograph inHerit Place Name & district Street Name Significance cat BOBALONG 1 2537 12318 12313 SITE Bobalong Hall & Sports ground Crosby & Pindellup Roads Significance The site of the Bobalong Hall & Sports ground is of historical significance in recognising the Bobalong community's gathering place for recreation and socialising, an important part of country lives in that is no longer practiced.
 History Bobalong Hall, oval and tennis courts were built in 1923.
 The Hall was mostly demolished in 1974, retaining one room as a polling booth.
 4 2 Brookland outhouse/kitchen Crosby Road Significance The Brookland outhouse/kitchen represents a part of the way of life on that farm, and a way of life no longer practiced.
 History 4 3 25490 Wadjekanup River Road-Bridge Significance Wadjekanup River Road-Bridge is historically significant in the development of transport routes in the region.
-History MRWA Bridge 4233 3 BROOMEHILL VILLAGE 4 Broomehill Townsite Significance History 4
+History MRWA Bridge 4233 3 BROOMEHILL VILLAGE 4 Broomehill Townsite Significance Broomehill townsite is a unique "village" of considerable historically significant buildings including: St Elizabeth of Hungary Anglican Church that was the original Police Station and Court 4